okeyobia/ng-todo/README.txt

 Here is another message for okey.
-Please here the mesagere not the words.
+Please here the mesagere not the words
+Sharing is fun and interesting
+.